EvanBacon/Expo-Crossy-Road/README.md

 - [Webpack](https://www.npmjs.com/package/@expo/webpack-config)

 ## How to run?
+First install expo-cli and expo package in order to run the webapp

 Build the web app with ```bash expo build:web ```

 Start the aplication with ```bash expo start:web ```